Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it lists callout extension assets for a Google Ads campaign, specifies the return format [{id, resource_name, callout_text}], and explicitly differentiates from google_ads_sitelinks_list by noting it only scans campaign_asset rows (no account-level merge).
+The description clearly states the tool lists callout extension assets for a campaign, and explicitly distinguishes it from the sibling google_ads_sitelinks_list by noting it only scans campaign_asset rows without account-level merge.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.